-They advocate words and language – both their meaning and visual form – as the starting point in any design process, before things like colour and aesthetics.
+They advocate words and language, both their meaning and visual form, as the starting point in any design process, before things like colour and aesthetics.
 Tone and voice play a critical role in communication.
 When you craft words with as much care as visual elements, the effect you achieve with your design is greater than the sum of its parts.

 I should mention the authors don’t explicitly say their guide is about the craft of words in the context of good web design practice, though the guide is most suited to designers working in online communication.
 Indeed, the authors’ exemplars are all digital:

-- Apple’s rejection of technical terminology in favour of human language.
+- Apple’s rejection of technical terminology in favour of human language

-- MailChimp’s emphasis on adapting tone for different content types based on feelings, as defined by their Voice and Tone guide.
+- MailChimp’s emphasis on adapting tone for different content types based on feelings, as defined by their Voice and Tone guide

-- Hiut Denim’s website language demonstrating simplicity, honesty and hard work.
+- Hiut Denim’s website language demonstrating simplicity, honesty and hard work

-- GitHub’s focus on a human voice to explain difficult and potentially dry concepts (programming and social coding).
+- GitHub’s focus on a human voice to explain difficult and potentially dry concepts (programming and social coding)

-- GOV.UK’s focus on clarity, directness and trustworthiness, as defined in their style guide.
+- GOV.UK’s focus on clarity, directness and trustworthiness, as defined in their style guide

-- To influence or inspire you (eg campaigns, storytelling).
+- influence or inspire

 Words as the web design

-One particular passage in The Craft of Words grabbed my attention:
+One passage grabbed my attention:

-So, practically, where do you start?
+Practically, where do you start?

 Check, revise, iterate and improve.